Monitoring the state of a MySQL® cluster and hosts

 20 |

 You can view the current storage size in the detailed information about the cluster.
-For a complete list of supported metrics, see the Monitoring documentation.
+For a complete list of supported metrics, see this Monitoring article.

 Cluster state and status